my-unt-projects/TestVault/docs/reports/Deliverable_2_Report.md

 Is this correct?
 Can admins invite users or is this not something included here?

-Performance:
+2) Performance:

-Pages should display in under one second.
-Filter and display records should be under one minute.
+Pages will display in under 500 milliseconds or under 1 second.
+Filter and display of test cases will be under 5 minutes.

 Security:

 Security is handled with role based access control.
-Please see feature 11.
+The separation of developer and admin privliges means less people have access to hire functions which minimizes the potential risk or attack space.
+Please see feature 11 for what privledges developer and admins have.